Dynom/ERI/cmd/phake/README.md

 ERI's Phake
 -----------
 Phake is a simple tool to test ERI.
-In it's most basic form you use it to train ERI and use a load-testing tool (like Vegeta) to test it's performance
+In it's most basic form you use it to "train" ERI and use a load-testing tool (like Vegeta) to test it's performance

 Typical use-scenario:
 ```sh